 The Bridge offers the following school-based services in collaboration with school staff:

 Pat Tyler, Director of Youth and Family Services, currently serves on Student Success Teams and Clinical Teams.

 The Bridge's Positive Youth Development programs focus on young peoples' strengths and offer them hope for the future.
 They aim to foster in young people a sense of competence, usefulness, and belonging.
 Most groups are held at West Hartford Public Schools, though some meet at the Hillcrest Neighborhood Center.
 They are designed to facilitate the development of life skills such as leadership, decision-making, stress and anger management, communication, and problem solving.
 Examples of youth groups:

 Mentoring is offered in school to middle and high school girls and boys who could benefit from having a positive role model in their lives.
-Meet two of our mentors: Jonathan Merritt and Kelly MacKenzie.
+Meet one of our mentors: Jonathan Merritt.

 Click here to learn more about this special place and stay informed of any summer programming offered by our Teen Center staff.
 The Teen Center is run by Jonathan Merritt, a kid magnet adored by kids, parents, and teachers throughout the Town of West Hartford.

 Most parents will say that being a parent is the hardest thing they have ever done.
 Parents, you are not alone!
 Our counseling team is here to support you as an individual as you support your child and build your parenting toolkit.
 We are also here if you are co-parenting or need family-wide support.
 Whether you could just use a little help through a phase or to prepare for the next stage of your or your child's life, or you are in full crisis with serious and immediate needs, we can help.
 Not only does our counseling team have a depth of experience, we have also been offering residential support for high-risk children and teens for nearly 50 years, so that experience with trauma also informs our work.